Saratoga High School (California): Athletics

-Theater Arts and Music
+Theater arts and music

 Performing Arts is a strong area of achievement at Saratoga High School.
 Almost 40% of students perform onstage through theater arts, vocal ensembles and instrumental music.
 The Saratoga Strings orchestra performed in the prestigious Midwest Clinic International Band and Orchestra Conference in Chicago, Illinois in 2018 and 2023.
 The Marching Band and Color Guard marched in the 2016 Tournament of Roses Parade in Pasadena, California.
 The Marching Band participated in the 2012 Macy's Parade in New York City.
 In 2024, the Winter Percussion team attended the WGI World Championships at the University of Dayton Arena, making the finals round.
+The Winter Percussion World Class group went back to attend the WGI World Championships at the University of Dayton Arena in 2026 with their production "Those Who Tell Stories", and made it to finals, where they reached 8th place out of 15 groups with a score of 92.525.

+In addition to national performances and competitions, the Saratoga High School Music Department traveled with their Symphonic Wind Ensemble, Saratoga Symphony Orchestra, and choir to Japan in the summer of 2026 for a cultural exchange.

-Robotics Teams
+Robotics teams

 The FRC and VEX robotics teams at the high school consistently advance to the FIRST and VEX World Championships.
 The FRC robotics team has consistently qualified to the World Championship almost every year.
 The VEX robotics team won the 2024 National Championship and were 2025 World Semifinalists and Division Champions.